argotechnica/recondite/README.rst

 focus on English only, for example, and the specific parameters that I've included so far.

-TODOs are noted in the code itself, but some larger goals for Recondite include:
+Technical TODOs are noted in the code itself, but some larger goals for Recondite include:

 - Get Wikidata bot approval so >50 records can be requested at once via API
 - Actually document functions
 - Write tests